 West Virginia won’t be on your list if you’re looking for great museums or food or luxury spas.
 Yeah, they’ve got some bright spots here or there, but that’s not what the state does best.
 This is all about being outside, all the time.
 If that’s what you’re looking for, you can’t beat it.

 Read More: My Favorite Part of West Virginia

 In general, I don’t think avoiding travel is going to make any difference in an outbreak.
-COVID-19 is coming whether you want it to or not…but whatever the medical reality is, there are still probable restrictions with international travel.
+COVID-19 is coming whether you want it to or not…but whatever the medical reality is, there are restrictions with international travel.